esnokum-dacom/SOWM-Plus-Plus/README.md

 - Mix of mouse and keyboard workflow.
 - Focus with the cursor.
 - Infinite canvas
+- Minimap for the infinite canvas
 - Rounded corners (added)
 - change display with key-bind

 - Alt-Tab window focusing.
 - All windows die on exit.
+- Partial EWMH support
 - No window borders.
 - No EWMH.